d3rky/pyday2022-bcn/docs/instruction.md

     ```

-1. *Atheris* generates different unicode symbols including the unicode dot (`\u0000`).
-But unfortunatelly, Postgres in the current version doesn't support this symbol if it is included inside the valid JSON field.
-So to w/a this behavior let's replace it to something meaningful
+1. *Atheris* generates different Unicode symbols including the Unicode dot (`\u0000`).
+But unfortunately, Postgres in the current version doesn't support this symbol if it is included inside the valid JSON field.
+So to w/a, this behavior let's replace it with something meaningful
     ```
     def run_fuzzing(data):
         ...
         for _ in range(permissions_length):
             ...
-             # w/a for postgres bug, it doesn't allow unicode dot in the JSONB fields
+             # w/a for Postgres bug, it doesn't allow Unicode dot in the JSONB fields
             key = key.replace('\u0000', '.')
             value = value.replace('\u0000', '.')
             ...
     ```
-1. You have the generated data, but what how you can pass it into the DRF API from the your python code?
+1. You have the generated data, but how you can pass it into the DRF API from your python code?
 The simplest way to do it is to use the test client
     ```
     with atheris.instrument_imports():
         ...